-Invasive non-native plants are species which have been brought into the UK that has the ability to spread causing damage to the environment, the economy, our health and the way we live.
+Invasive non-native plants are species that have been brought into the United Kingdom that have the ability to spread causing damage to the environment, the economy, our health and the way we live.
 Noxious weeds are native species, which have been deemed to cause a problem to farming productivity.

-You must not plant or otherwise cause to grow in the wild any plant listed on schedule 9 of the Wildlife and Countryside Act 1981.
-Download further guidance from the Department for Environment, Food and Rural Affairs (Defra) website (PDF, 153K).
+You must not plant or otherwise cause to grow in the wild any plant listed on schedule 9 of the Wildlife (Northern Ireland) Order 1985.

 Invasive plants